bezhanSalleh/filament-google-analytics/README.md

 ```
 ## Usage

-You must enable the widgets you want to display with Filament.
-By uncommenting them in the config file.
+All the widgets are enabled by default in a dedicated `Google Analytics Dashboard`.
+You can enable or disable a specific widget or the dedicated dashboard all together or show and hide some from the main `Filament Dashboard` from the config `filament-google-analytics`.

 ## Features
 #### View the Visitors and Pageview Metrics